 The next significant change occurred in 1995, when the 0202 area code was changed to 01202 as part of a nationwide renumbering programme.

 By the mid 2000s, concerns were being raised about a shortage of available phone numbers within the 01202 area code.
 Traditionally, number shortages were resolved by lengthening local numbers and making a corresponding area code change – such as when Reading changed from six digit to seven digit numbers in 1998.
 However, regulator Ofcom was reluctant to impose a number change on people living and working in the area, as it perceived previous number changes to have been unpopular or inconvenient.

 In late 2012, the 01202 area became the first in the country to introduce compulsory dialling of the area code for local calls as a stopgap solution to number shortages.
 This released a further 200,000 numbers – a potential 25% increase in capacity – by allowing previously undiallable local numbers starting with '0' or '1' to be brought into general use.

-By March 2016, a total of 55,000 of these new numbers had been issued to phone companies.
+The first general use numbers starting 01202 0 were introduced in April 2013.
+By the start of 2017, a total of 61,000 new local numbers starting with '0' had been issued to phone companies.
 When the capacity of the 01202 code is completely exhausted, it is likely that Ofcom will need to start issuing numbers from a second, new area code which will run in parallel with 01202.